This post contains affiliate links. If you buy through these links, I may earn a small commission.

 A Leatherman –

-Here is the list of tools this one pictured has:
+Here is the list of all the tools this one pictured has:

 They aren’t cheap, but they are fantastic quality and when you have one, you never have to go back to the tool shed to finish a job.
 So handy when you are way out in the field trying to fix fencing.